“WHAT DAY IS IT?”

 Maple class is the Year 1 class in our school.
 I am Mrs Pavlidou, known to the kids and adults as Mrs P, and I teach 31 amazing, intelligent, full of exploring-energy-children.
 This year we are not only learning how to read and write but also how to be passionate about learning, have high expectations of ourselves and aiming high.
 In Maple class, we strongly believe that learning is great fun and if we are to conquer and fulfill our aspirations we need to work tirelessly and always give our best.

-This year I am being supported by Mrs Sansum, Mrs Johnson and Mrs Harmer, the Year 1 teaching assistants.
+This year, 3 days a week I am being supported by Mrs Sansum, the Year 1 teaching assistant.

 I hope you enjoy the ride!